ab-emptycup/ab-emptycup.github.io/devlog/rainy-reflection.md

 > percolates slowly into the team as well.
 I have seen a few instances of that too, though it is much
 > easier for me to call it out and pacify the team.
 But, pacifying myself on the bad days is much harder.

+### Day 5:

+Started the day by putting together a dashboard to track our marketing activities.

+I feel like I need to have some momentum and clarity before I can handly and content activities.

+> This idea of choosing tasks based on their demands and my current state needs more thought.
+> There are some tasks that need explosive energy.
+Some that need a kick start.
+Some that need patience.
+> Some that need a lot of attention to detail.
+I have noticed that if I pick a task that doesn't match
+> my current energy level, focus level, it ends up taking a lot of energy.
+Conversely, if I pick up a
+> task that matches my "gear", it gets done easily.
+There is huge leverage for taking if this notion
+> can be understood more deeply and work planned accordingly.

+For now, I don't feel like anything creative.
+I feel like picking up something that takes attention to detail and analytical effort rather than creative efforts.
+So, may be a good time for implementing the ratecard import.

+The layout getting reset issue on beta is also a danger.
+Probably that needs to be addressed first.
+But that one feels like a bit unpredictable and could be potentially frustrating.
+May be better picked up with a fresh mind tomorrow.

+Switched to `claude-sonnet-4`.
+Took an hour and half to describe the ratecard import logic.
+Implemented a CLI command `ec ratecard convert` to convert a `.xlsx` to `.json`.
+`claude-sonnet-4` is pretty impressive.
+It asked the right clarifying questions.
+Seems to have implemented smoothly.
+That was a good experience.
+The implementation is still a few steps from being merged though.